-- Permission: Prior to registering for a CLEP exam, current students must fill out a form and obtain signatures from Registrar and Department Chair. - Deadline: CLEP examinations must be completed and recorded at least one full semester prior to the final semester of the student's anticipated graduation.
+• Deadline: CLEP examinations must be completed and recorded at least one full semester prior to the final semester of the student's anticipated graduation.

 • Restrictions:

 - Sociology is the only course exam that is accepted for credit. - Test score must be 50 or higher for acceptance. - Student may not CLEP a class they are currently enrolled in or have taken previously.